Published October 2021; updated January 2023

 Key benefit rules for service user involvement or co-production

-- People who receive Employment and Support Allowance can earn up to £143 a week with no time limit.
-Employment and Support Allowance and Housing Benefit are not affected providing the person follows Jobcentre Plus procedures.
+People who receive Employment and Support Allowance can earn less than £152 a week with no time limit, provided they follow DWP procedures, and work for less than 16hrs a week.
+Employment and Support Allowance and Housing Benefit are not affected.
+This increases to £167 a week from April 2023.

-- People who receive Universal Credit who are responsible for a child or have limited capacity for work/work-related activity have a work allowance of £293 a month, shared with a partner if applicable.
-Earnings over the work allowance will lead to Universal Credit being reduced the following month by 63 pence for every £1.
+People who receive Universal Credit which includes the costs of rent, who are responsible for a child or have limited capacity for work/work-related activity have a work allowance of £344 a month, shared with a partner if applicable.
+This increases to £379 a month from April 2023.
+Earnings over the work allowance will lead to Universal Credit being reduced the following month by 55 pence for every £1.

-- People who receive Universal Credit (other than the above group) do not have a work allowance.
-All earnings lead to Universal Credit being reduced the following month by 63 pence for every £1.
+People who receive Universal Credit (other than the above groups) do not have a work allowance.
+All earnings lead to Universal Credit being reduced the following month by 55 pence for every £1.

-- People who receive Carer’s Allowance can earn up to £128 a week.
-If they also receive a carer’s premium, this is reduced £1 for £1 when earnings exceed £20 a week.
+People who receive Carer’s Allowance can earn up to £132 a week.
+If they also receive a carer’s premium, and/or Housing Benefit and/or Council Tax Support/Reduction these are reduced when earnings exceed £20 a week.
+This increases to £139 a week from April 2023.

 DWP procedures for people who receive Universal Credit